-A civil case, as opposed to a criminal case, is not counted by the number of persons involved in the suit.
-Each separate suit, normally commenced by the filing of the plaintiff's original petition, defines an individual civil case.
+A civil case, unlike a criminal case, does not depend on the number of persons involved.
+Instead, each separate suit, normally commenced by the filing of the plaintiff's original petition, defines an individual civil case.

 The case-type categories are: